Adult Human Stem Cells – Mesenchymal Stem Cells (MSC)

 It’s understood, that even with local injection of stem cells to a specific injury site, only 1-5% of these cells engraft within the target location for regeneration.

 There is something much more powerful at play here.
 It is not just the quantity and quality of stem cells, it is also the body’s ability to respond at the molecular level to a stem cell transplant.
-Suffice it to say that in order for a patient to get the best outcome from any cellular therapy, including platelet-rich plasma all the way up to stem cell therapy, it is important to consul and advise the patient on the importance of:
+Suffice it to say that in order for a patient to get the best outcome from any cellular therapy, including platelet-rich plasma all the way up to stem cell therapy, it is important to consult and advise the patient on the importance of:

 - Metabolic health – optimal endothelial cell health as measured by pulse wave velocity, lipids, insulin resistance, and other biological markers.
 These elements of course must also play an important role in determining successful engraftment and cell-to-cell signaling of MSCs.

 - Consistency of Process – Standardizing the process of harvesting stem cells and delivering them is critical.
-Far too many stem cell transplant clinics do not use tools, policies and procedures that reliably and consistently standardize harvesting and processing, reducing the chances for human error.
+Far too many stem cell transplant clinics do not use tools, policies, and procedures that reliably and consistently standardize harvesting and processing, reducing the chances for human error.
 Just like in aviation technology, the more you reduce the human error component, the more consistent and predictable the outcomes.

 For more information on metabolic health, please see the following Metabolic Wellness Page.